meharehsaan/system-programming/C-Compilation/README.md

 also enhances **dynamic** loading of modules at run time.
 - An **executable** file using the ELF format consist of ELF Header, Program Header Table and Section Header Table.

+The ELF format is designed to be **flexible**, **extensible**, and **platform**-**independent**, allowing it to support various architectures and operating systems.
+It has replaced older formats like "a.out" and "COFF" on many Unix systems.

+### Key components of the ELF format include
+---

+**Header** The ELF file starts with a fixed-size header that contains basic information about the file, such as the architecture, the type of the file (executable, shared object, etc.), entry point address, and other essential details.

+**Sections** ELF files are divided into multiple sections, each serving a specific purpose.
+Common sections include:

+- .**text** Contains the executable code (machine instructions).
+- .**data** Holds initialized data used during program execution.
+- .**bss** Contains uninitialized data (it's not stored in the file but reserved for the program at runtime).
+- .**rodata** Stores read-only data (constants, strings, etc.).
+- .**symtab** Symbol table, which provides information about functions and variables used in the program.
+- .**strtab** String table, which contains strings used in the symbol table and other parts of the file.

+**Segments** Segments are used for specifying memory mapping and alignment.
+Each segment corresponds to one or more sections and defines how the operating system should map the file's contents into memory during execution.

+**Dynamic** **Section** Contains information needed for dynamic linking, such as shared library dependencies and runtime relocation instructions.

+**Symbol** **Table** Provides information about symbols (functions, variables, etc.) defined and referenced within the ELF file.

+**Relocation** If the ELF file is relocatable (e.g., an object file), it contains relocation entries, specifying how to modify the code and data to reflect the actual addresses during the linking process.

 <!-- ELF image -->